 What is your career goal?
 How do you adjust your study plan to work towards it?

-How does the engagement in tasks/project of the practicum change your view on your study plan?
+How does the engagement in tasks/projects of the practicum change your view on your study plan?

 Would you consider re-joining the company upon graduation?